10 Tips: How to Start Running Today - The Best Way to Improve

 10. Add in other changes that help you build up your running

-One you begin establishing your running routine, what other changes can you make to keep going and optimize your performance?
+Once you establish your running routine, what other changes can you make to keep going and optimize your performance?

-And remember – if you put Life into your Running, your performance will really soar!
+And remember – if you put Life into your Running, your performance will soar!

 Run With Life! -Coach Amie